 Technology is changing the future of work.
 And there’s no reason refugees and vulnerable host communities should be left behind in the process.

 Those with the skills to take advantage of shifting work skills have the chance to lift themselves and their families out of poverty—and to build strong foundations in their respective home and host countries.
 If crisis does strike, remote digital work means those who are forced to move don’t have to lose their livelihoods along with their homes.
 The flip-side is that in the coming years people without digital skills will fall further behind.

-Around the globe, there is growing demand for lower-skilled, labor-intensive digital services, such as data entry, data cleaning, photo editing, and image annotation.
+Around the globe, there is a growing demand for lower-skilled, labor-intensive digital services, such as data entry, data cleaning, photo editing, and image annotation.
 EMPACT graduates are ideally situated to start such work from wherever they live, and keep working wherever they may go.
 Best of all, with the tools they learn during the advanced course and continued on-the-job training, graduates have everything they need to grow into higher-skilled, better paying jobs.

 In 2016, Anas joined the EMPACT program in Beirut.
 After graduating, he moved straight into a six-week, advanced class, where he focused on app and web development.
 Just one year later, Anas supported the building of an app to provide companies with image annotation services.

 Marwa is a 23-year old, single mother from Ghouta, Damascus, who currently lives in the Arbat refugee camp in Northern Iraq.
 The conflict in Syria forced Marwa to flee, interrupting her university studies, and making it harder for her to find a career.